duart38/serverless-sockets/README.md

 - no server config modifications required.. just add a function and you're done..
 - Multi-threading becomes quite easy
 - wrap existing APIs into a websocket interface for legacy codebase
+- Serverless because the longer a JS program runs the more markings the v8 makes thus allowing it to make better optimization assumptions

 ### Why TS and Deno.. specifically why TS in the Deno configuration?
 Strongly typed JIT compilers have a crazy overhead.On top of that regular TS in most nodejs configurations obfuscate the code in an inneficient manner.. moral of the story is if you compile with TS in Deno you do not obfuscate the code you just strip away the types.. this allows me (the developer) to restrict shapes in function and allow the V8 engine to more easily optimize code.
 This, in contract to run-time type checking (which prevents any sort of optimizations from happening), will make this server quite fast.